 Advances in Technology

 Two common newer technologies that are designed to improve lane safety include what are generally referred to as “Blind Spot Monitoring” (or detection) and “Lane Departure Warning” (or lane assist).
 Blind spot monitoring systems typically utilize cameras or radar devices to scan the sides at the rear of the vehicle where drivers tend to have difficulty seeing.
 If a vehicle is detected, an alert is triggered which may visually appear in the side view mirror or audibly.
 The lane departure systems may use cameras or similar sensors to detect if your vehicle is “drifting” outside of your lane of travel and can trigger an alert.
 Some advanced versions of the lane departure technology have an “assist” function which is capable of applying the brakes or slightly moving the steering wheel to correct the position of the vehicle.
 Thus far, these systems have shown to be effective.
-The Insurance Institute of Highway Safety says that the blind spot systems can reduce crashes by at least 14%, while the lane departure systems reduce collisions by at least 11%.
+The Insurance Institute of Highway Safety says that the blind spot systems can reduce car accidents by at least 14%, while the lane departure systems reduce collisions by at least 11%.